Machine Learning Research: Cost-Aware Tracker Blocking in Firefox: Index

 Brave already shipped something.
 Here is why ours is different.

 This is a different problem from ours in three ways.
-First, paired crawls are expensive to refresh — every training row requires loading the same page twice.
+First, paired crawls are expensive to refresh: every training row requires loading the same page twice.
 Second, page-level prediction cannot attribute cost to individual trackers, so it cannot answer the blocklist-maintenance question of which rules pull weight.
-Third, translates to median session-level error around 2.7 MB, which is acceptable for a marketing number and insufficient for an accurate widget.
+Third, R2=0.68R^2 = 0.68 translates to median session-level error around 2.7 MB, which is acceptable for a marketing number and insufficient for an accurate widget.

 Data

 We use the HTTP Archive June 2024 mobile crawl, filtered to third-party requests in five Disconnect categories: advertising, analytics, social, tag-manager, and consent-provider.
-The full population is 348 million tracker requests across 5,186 domains.
-We sample 1% deterministically via hash bucketing on (page, url), yielding 3,490,824 requests across 3,723 domains.
-Deterministic sampling makes the dataset reproducible without retaining the raw 348M-row table.
+We sample deterministically via hash bucketing on (page, url), yielding 3,490,824 requests across 3,723 tracker domains, covering 92.5% of requests and 98.6% of bytes in the trained categories.
+Deterministic sampling makes the dataset reproducible.

 The target is transfer_bytes: on-wire response size including headers.
 The distribution has two defining properties.
-39.5% of requests return exactly zero bytes — tracking beacons that fire and forget, returning empty responses.
-The remaining 60.5% span five orders of magnitude, with a secondary mode near 90 KB corresponding to JavaScript SDK bundles.
-Median is 43 bytes, mean is 13,607 bytes, maximum is 8.6 MB.
+39.5% of requests return exactly zero bytes — tracking beacons that fire and forget.
+The remainder is a heavy-tailed positive distribution spanning four orders of magnitude, with a secondary mode near 90 KB (JavaScript SDK bundles).
+Median is 43 bytes, mean is 13,607 bytes, maximum is 14 MB.

 The model

-We train XGBoost with Tweedie loss on 2.4M training rows.
-Hyperparameters: 500 trees, max depth 8, learning rate 0.05, row subsample 0.8, column subsample 0.7, minimum child weight 10, early stopping on the validation set with patience 20.
-The Tweedie variance power .
+We train XGBoost with Tweedie loss.
+Hyperparameters: 500 trees, max depth 8, learning rate 0.05, early stopping on the validation set.
+The Tweedie variance power p=1.5p = 1.5.

 The architecture is the smallest thing that works.
 Tree-based gradient boosting is the standard choice for tabular regression at this scale, and the deployment constraint of a 500 KB ONNX artifact rules out neural architectures with embedding tables in the millions of parameters.
 Grinsztajn et al. (2022) document that tree-based models are competitive with or dominant over deep learning on tabular data below roughly 10K samples, with the gap narrowing at larger scales.
-At our scale of 2.4M rows and 80 features, a well-tuned XGBoost model produces accuracy that justifies the deployment cost.
+At our scale a well-tuned XGBoost model produces accuracy that justifies the deployment cost.

 The interesting modeling choice is not the architecture.
 It is the loss.